MicrosoftDocs/OfficeDocs-SharePoint/migration/Box-to-OneDrive-and-SharePoint-migration-guide.md

 search.appverid: MET150
 ms.custom:
 ms.assetid:
-description: "Learn how to evaluate the environment, prepare and migrate content from Box to OneDrive in Office 365."
+description: "Learn how to evaluate the environment, prepare, and migrate content from Box to OneDrive in Office 365."
 ---

 # Box to OneDrive Migration Guide